 Depression is a brain disorder that can lead to much emotional anguish.
-Changes in your brain chemistry also can have a big effect on your body.
+Changes in how your brain functions also can have a big effect on your body.
 Is it any wonder, then, that depression contributes to a wide array of physical problems that affect everything from your heart to your immune system?

 Unfortunately, individuals with depression, as well as their families and health care professionals, often overlook the physical signs and symptoms of depression.
 In one case, researchers found that sleep troubles, fatigue, and worries about health are reliable indicators of depression in older adults.
-But, they found, these signs are routinely dismissed as simply a natural part of aging.
+But, they found, these signs are routinely and incorrectly dismissed as a natural part of aging.

 Depression Increases Your Risk of Physical Illness